-Use bottled water for drinking, cooking, washing food, and brushing your teeth.
+Use bottled water for drinking.
+Use it for cooking, washing food, and brushing your teeth.

-Immune (Gamma) Globulin—Temporary protection from hepatitis A. It can last about 3-6 months.
-It must be given before exposure to the virus or
+Immune (Gamma) Globulin—can protect from hepatitis A for about 3 to 6 months.
+It must be given before contact with the virus or

 Hepatitis A vaccine

-—Highly effective in preventing infection.
-It provides full protection 4 weeks after the first injection.
-A second injection provides long-term protection.
+—creates full protection 4 weeks after the first shot.
+A second shot will improve long-term protection.

-Children aged 24 months or older who are at high risk and have not been previously vaccinated
+Children aged 24 months or older who are at high risk and have not had vaccine yet

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at firstname.lastname@example.org.
 Our Health Library Support team will respond to your email request within 2 business days.